Nairobi National Park Safaris: Your Guide

 Getting to the Park

-Nairobi National Park is just a short drive from the city centre and also from Jomo Kenyatta International Airport (NBO) to Nairobi National Park.
-Many tour operators offer transportation or you can arrange private transport.
+Nairobi National Park is just a short 25-minute drive from the city centre and even closer if you’re coming from Jomo Kenyatta International Airport (NBO).

 Costs: Nairobi National Park Entry Fees